35505126/Jadey-s-Bakery-/README.md

 - Allocate Elastic IP address and associate it with EC2 instance.

 # 7. UFW
-- Type the command "sudo ufw allow ssh" into CLI.
+- Type the command '''sudo ufw allow ssh''' into CLI.
 This allows incoming SSH connections.
-- Type the command "sudo ufw allow http" into CLI.
+- Type the command '''sudo ufw allow http''' into CLI.
 This allows web traffic.
-- Type the command "sudo ufw allow https" into CLI.
+- Type the command '''sudo ufw allow https''' into CLI.
 This allows secure web traffic.
-- Type the command "sudo ufw enable" into CLI.
+- Type the command '''sudo ufw enable''' into CLI.
 Enables firewall.
-- Verify the command "sudo ufw status verbose"
+- Verify the command '''sudo ufw status verbose'''.

 # 8. Install SSL with Certbot
-- Type the command "sudo snap install core" into CLI.
+- Type the command '''sudo snap install core''' into CLI.
 This allows installs snap.
-- Type the command "sudo snap refresh core" into CLI.
+- Type the command '''sudo snap refresh core''' into CLI.
-- Type the command "sudo snap install --classic certbot" into CLI.
+- Type the command '''sudo snap install --classic certbot''' into CLI.
 This installs in classic mode.
-- Type the command "sudo certbot --apache" into CLI.
+- Type the command '''sudo certbot --apache''' into CLI.
 This automatically obtains and installs an SSL certificate for the apache server.
-- Type the command "sudo certbot renew --dry-run" into CLI.
+- Type the command '''sudo certbot renew --dry-run''' into CLI.
 This simulate the automatic renewal process to verify it works.

 # 9. Build the website 🥸
-- Type the command "cd /var/www/html" into CLI.
+- Type the command '''cd /var/www/html''' into CLI.
-- Type the command "sudo nano 'change this into the file you want to access'" into CLI.
+- Type the command '''sudo nano 'change this into the file you want to access'''' into CLI.

 # 10. Link Amazon SES
 - Enter your email address for the website.